godzie44/go-uring/example/echo-server-multi-thread/Benchmark.md

 As you can see in benchmarks there is a bad performance for go-uring echo-servers on 100-connections test cases.
 This is not a problem of io_uring, there is a problem of current net-reactor implementation.
 For 100-conn's test case echo-server's with go-uring does not load the processor completely, maybe I fix this in the future.
-Anyway, goal of this benchmark is not a win GO netpoller, it's a show that io_uring can be an alternative of netpoller, and in some cases, it also can win netpoller.
+Anyway, goal of this benchmark is not a win GO netpoller, it's a show that io_uring can be an alternative of netpoller, and in some cases, it also can over-perform netpoller.

-By the way, there is a little fix for bad performance on 100-conn's - change startup parameters for creating less io_uring(-ring-count flag) instances at echo-server.
+By the way, there is a simple fix for bad performance on 100-conn's - change startup parameters for creating less io_uring(-ring-count flag) instances at echo-server.

 ### Benchmark script